What’s All The Buzz About Queensland Wineries?

 Expect to find Shiraz, Semillon, and quite a few obscure Italian varietals growing here as well.

-South Burnett is quite smaller, with a sub-tropical climate making for structured and complex wines.
+The South Burnett wine region is quite smaller, with a sub-tropical climate making for structured and complex wines.

 This region has only been making wine commercially since 1993, but it has already developed a reputation for making delicious Shiraz, Cabernet Sauvignon, Merlot, Chardonnay, and Semillon.